Pacific Coast campaign (Mexican–American War): Second Blockade of the West Coast of Mexico, Occupation of Baja California Sur

 On December 24, 1846, Secretary of the Navy John Y. Mason ordered Stockton to impose an effective blockade on the west coast of Mexico.
 Its object was to prevent the enemy from getting munitions and other supplies and to make possible the landing of American soldiers.

-The Battle of La Mesa January 9, 1847 was the last armed resistance to the United States conquest of California.
+The Battle of La Mesa, which took place on January 9, 1847, was the last armed resistance to the United States conquest of California.
 The conquest and annexation of was confirmed with the signing of the Treaty of Cahuenga by US Army Lieutenant-Colonel John C. Frémont and Mexican General Andrés Pico on January 13, 1847.
 With the fate of California settled, on January 11, 1847, Secretary of War William L. Marcy instructed General Stephen Watts Kearny, commanding the Army forces in California, to make the American hold on the Californias so secure that none could successfully challenge it.
 However, at the time Kearny had only one company of troops (about 100 men), and awaited reinforcements.

 On February 3, Commodore Stockton, in San Diego ordered Commander John B. Montgomery, on the Portsmouth, to reestablish the blockade at Mazatlan and to raise the United States flag at San Jose del Cabo, La Paz, Pichilinque, and Loreto.
 However, resistance to the Americans was arising in the region.
 On February 15, a council meeting at Santa Anita (about 20 miles north of San Jose del Cabo) declared Governor Miranda a traitor and named Mauricio Castro Cota, of San Jose del Cabo, as his successor.
 Cota then attempted to raise a company of volunteers, but without success.